 What is the latest information related to on-campus research and scholarly activities, fieldwork and interaction with research participants?

-Dr. Neil Bose, Memorial’s vice-president (research), issued a new statement on Feb.
-18, 2021, about a revised and simplified process regarding on-campus research and scholarly activities, fieldwork and interaction with research participants, as well as an update on Feb.
-25.
+Dr. Neil Bose, Memorial’s vice-president (research), issued a new statement on March 30, 2021, regarding on-campus research and scholarly activities, fieldwork and interaction with research participants.

 Memorial’s current COVID-19 Research Working Group (CRWG) Framework is available here.
-The request form for the St. John’s Campus is available here.
 Information for researchers affiliated with the Grenfell Campus is here; information for researchers affiliated with the Marine Institute Campus is here; and information for researchers affiliated with the Labrador Institute is available here.

 I am currently doing my research remotely.
 What is changing?